lightspaceliam/simple-test/ReadMe.md

 - Create a database - configured locally
 - Automatically run Entity Framework schema migrations
-- Seed data id none already exist
+- Seed data if none already exist
 - TSQL scripts

 All this to showcase real world use of querying data: